Future Combat Systems

 Future Combat Systems (FCS) was the United States Army's principal modernization program from 2003 to early 2009.
 Formally launched in 2003, FCS was envisioned to create new brigades equipped with new manned and unmanned vehicles linked by an unprecedented fast and flexible battlefield network.
 The U.S. Army claimed it was their "most ambitious and far-reaching modernization" program since World War II.
-Between 1995 and 2009, $32 billion was expended on programs such as this, with little to show for it.
+Between 1995 and 2009, $32 billion was expended on programs such as this, "with little to show for it".

+One of the programs that came out of the $32 billion expenditure was the concept of tracking friendly ("blue") forces on the field via a GPS-enabled computer system known as Blue Force Tracking (BFT).
+The concept of BFT was implemented by the US Army through the Force XXI Battle Command Brigade and Below (FBCB2) platform.
+The FBCB2 system in particular and the BFT system in general have won numerous awards and accolades, including: recognition in 2001 as one of the five best-managed software programs in the entire U.S. Government, the 2003 Institute for Defense and Government Advancement's award for most innovative U.S. Government program, the 2003 Federal Computer Week Monticello Award (given in recognition of an information system that has a direct, meaningful impact on human lives), and the Battlespace Information 2005 "Best Program in Support of Coalition Operations".

+The proof-of-concept success of FBCB2, its extensive testing during Operation Foal Eagle (FE 99, FE 00), its certification at the Fort Irwin National Training Center, and its proven field usage in live combat operations spanning over a decade in Iraq and Afghanistan have led to BFT adoption by many users including the United States Marine Corps, the United States Air Force, the United States Navy ground-based expeditionary forces (e.g., United States Naval Special Warfare Command (NSWC) and Navy Expeditionary Combat Command (NECC) units), the United Kingdom, and German Soldier System IdZ-ES+.

 In April and May 2009, Pentagon and army officials announced that the FCS vehicle-development effort would be canceled.
 The rest of the FCS effort would be swept into a new, pan-army program called the Army Brigade Combat Team Modernization Program.

 Development history

 The early joint DARPA–Army Future Combat Systems program to replace the M1 Abrams main battle tank and Bradley Fighting Vehicles envisioned robotic vehicles weighing under six tons each and controlled remotely by manned command and control vehicles.

 In February 2001 DARPA awarded $5.5 million to eight teams to develop unmanned ground combat vehicles (UGCV).
-Teams led by General Dynamics Land Systems, Carnegie Mellon, and Omnitech Robotics were awarded nearly $1 million each to develop UGCVs prototypes.
+Teams led by General Dynamics Land Systems, Carnegie Mellon University, and Omnitech Robotics were awarded nearly $1 million each to develop UGCVs prototypes.
 Five other teams were to develop UGCVs payloads.

 In May 2003 the DoD commenced the development and demonstration phase in a $14.92 billion contract.